 The Register began as a pilot study in Christchurch in April 1998, and by April 1999 was nationwide.

-In January 2000, the register was expanded to include all total shoulder, elbow and ankle procedures, as well as unicomparmental knees.
+The Register expanded in January 2000 to include all total shoulder, elbow and ankle procedures, as well as unicompartmental knees.

 Reconstructive upper limb surgery for tetraplegia

 Reconstructive surgery for tetraplegia has been carried out at the Spinal Injuries Unit Burwood Hospital since 1982.

 The Unit is now one of the leaders in the world, not only for the surgery itself but also for outcome studies including the development of new surgical procedures and research programmes.

 - Development of a device for accurate measurement of joint torque